conversationai/perspectiveapi-simple-server/README.md

    production if this is left empty.

 *  "staticPath": The path where the static html/css/js resources are located.
-   Note
-   that this path is relative to the directory of the run_server.js file, which is in you projects `node_modules` `node_modules/@conversationai/perspectiveapi-simple-server/build/server/run_server.js`
+   Note that this path is relative to the directory of the run_server.js file, which is in your project's `node_modules` `node_modules/@conversationai/perspectiveapi-simple-server/build/server/run_server.js`

 *  "googleCloudApiKey": The API key for your google cloud project.

 *  "toxicityAttribute": The name of the attribute to use for toxicity scores.
 See the [PerspectiveAPI documentation](https://conversationai.github.com/perspectiveapi/) for more details.

+*  "recaptchaConfig": An optional configuration for enabling reCAPTCHA verification.
+    This is empty by default.
+See the `Config` interface in `serving.ts` for the requisite values.

 Note: The following can be done with npm as well as yarn, but yarn is recommended.